 What causes it?

 The cause of hemifacial spasm is not fully understood.
 At the moment, doctors believe the main cause is pressure on the facial nerve from a structure or abnormality within the brain.
 The most common finding is a blood vessel at the base of the brain, pressing on the nerve.
 There are other, rare causes too such as infections or strokes.
 Sometimes there is no obvious cause and doctors may then call it idiopathic hemifacial spasm.
 Idiopathic means 'of unknown cause'.

 Because the causes of hemifacial spasm are not inherited, it is unlikely that you will pass the condition on to your children.

 Twitching usually begins around the eye.
 At first the twitching spasms may come and go.
 Gradually the spasms become worse and the spasm may become permanent.
 The left side is more often affected than the right.
 The twitches may spread to involve other muscles on the same side of the face.
 The mouth and jaw are often involved.
 The corner of the mouth can become pulled up by permanent spasm.
 Some people also hear a clicking sound on the side that is affected when the spasm comes.

-Some people may have a quite mild condition that causes inconvenience and embarrassment.
-Others find the spasms may affect their vision.
+Some people may have quite a mild condition that causes inconvenience and embarrassment.
+Others find the spasms may affect their vision and their ability to drive.
 As the other eye is not affected, they are still able to see.